mohammadryanchahour/mevn-chat-app/README.md

    npm install
    ```

-4. **Set up the MongoDB database:**
+4. **Set up the .env database:**

-   - Create a MongoDB database and update the connection string in `server/.env` file.
+   - Create a MongoDB database and update the connection string in `.env` file.
+   - Also, store a random JWT_SECRET in .env file

 5. **Start the server:**